MediSeeUU/MediSeeUU/backend/README.md

 ## Local deployment
 Using powershell is recommended when working on a local machine.

-1. navigate to the '\medctrl-backend' folder
+1. navigate to the '\backend' folder
 2. run the following command: ```venv/Scripts/activate```
-3. navigate to the '\medctrl-backend\API' folder
+3. navigate to the '\backend\API' folder
 4. run the following command: ```py manage.py migrate```
 5. run the following command: ```py manage.py runserver```